Near Hays in Ellis County, Kansas — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Hangman's Bridge (about 700 feet away, measured in a direct line); Fort Hays State University War Memorial (approx. half a mile away); St. Joseph Church (approx. ¾ mile away); St. Joseph Parochial School (approx. ¾ mile away); The Sporting Palace (approx. 0.8 miles away); Gospel Hill (approx. 0.8 miles away); The Volga Germans (approx. 0.8 miles away); Jim Curry’s Restaurant (approx. 0.8 miles away).
+Fort Hays State University War Memorial (approx. half a mile away); St. Joseph Church (approx. ¾ mile away); St. Joseph Parochial School (approx. ¾ mile away); The Sporting Palace (approx. 0.8 miles away); Gospel Hill (approx. 0.8 miles away); The Volga Germans (approx. 0.8 miles away); Jim Curry’s Restaurant (approx. 0.8 miles away); Town & County Jail (approx. 0.8 miles away).
 Touch for a list and map of all markers in Hays.

 Early in June, Bloomfield, Moses & Co. established a general supply store, and later Joseph Perry built the two-story Perry Hotel.
 With the Kansas Pacific Railroad laying track in the area and employing some 1,200 men, the town grew quickly and by the end of July, the fledgling settlement boasted over 2,000 citizens.
 These railroad men, along with soldiers, and buffalo hunters, provided ample customers for the many saloons and gambling halls that quickly sprang up.